-World Elder Abuse Awareness Day 2023: what can you do?
+World Elder Abuse Awareness Day: What can you do?

 Abuse of older people in Australia is a serious and insidious issue.
 Most of us tend to associate ‘abuse’ with physical abuse, but it can take many forms beyond that, such as psychosocial, financial, emotional and mental.
 A landmark study by the Australian Institute of Family Studies, published in December 2021 found that one in six older Australians aged 65 and over had experienced abuse.